ecmwf/anemoi-inference/docs/configs/introduction.rst

  Introduction
 ##############

-This document provides an overview of the configuration options available to control ``anemoi-inference run``.
+This document provides an overview of the configuration to provide to the :ref:`anemoi-inference run <run-cli>` command line tool.

-The configuration file is a YAML file that specifies the configuration options.

-The configuration is composed of :ref:`top level <top-level>` options which are usially simple values such as strings, number or booleans.
-The configuration also provide ways to specify which internal classes to use for the inputs and outputs, and how to configure them.
+The configuration file is a YAML file that specifies various options.
+It is composed of :ref:`top level <top-level>` options which are usially simple values such as strings, number or booleans.
+The configuration also provide ways to specify which internal classes to use for the :ref:`inputs <inputs>` and :ref:`outputs <outputs>`, and how to configure them.

 In that case, the configuration as the format as show below.
 The key ``kind`` corresponds to and underlying Python class that will be used to